gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 Credit goes to [NG6 Stater](https://github.com/angularclass/NG6-starter/tree/jspm) for the basic structure of [Angular](https://angularjs.org) + [ES6](https://git.io/es6features) + [JSPM](http://jspm.io/).
 Modifications have been made to extend the structure to facilitate stable, scalable, mature software.

-Most teams focus on how to deploy features now.
-The focus of this architecture is _forward compatibility_ while maintaining current modern browser standards.
-Think business first, then an app to support the business as a whole.
-This means creating modularization by enabling [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles.
-It also means there should be an easier upgrade path to Angular 2 or Aurelia through the inherent modularization of components.

 At the core of this architecture are documentation generators for a styleguide and es6 docs.
 Unit and E2E testing capabilities both include coverage reporters.